Lou Piniella: Playing career

 Piniella played with the Royals for their first five seasons (1969–1973) and was the American League's Rookie of the Year in 1969 and was named to the 1972 All-Star Game.
 He was the first batter in Royals history; on April 8 of their first season in 1969, he led off the bottom of the first inning against left-hander Tom Hall of the Minnesota Twins.
 Piniella doubled to left field, then scored on an RBI single by Jerry Adair.
 On April 16, 1970, Piniella went 3–5 with a home run while accomplishing the rare feat of being thrown out at all four bases in the same game.

-After the 1973 season, Piniella was traded by the Royals with Ken Wright to the New York Yankees for Lindy McDaniel.
+After the 1973 season, Piniella was traded with Ken Wright to the New York Yankees for Lindy McDaniel.
 Baseball author Bill James described the trade as the only significant mistake the Royals made during the 1970s.
-He played with the Yankees for 11 seasons, during which the Yankees won five AL East titles (1976-78, 1980, and 1981), four AL pennants (1976-78, and 1981), and two World Series championships (1977-78).
+He played with the Yankees for eleven seasons, during which they won five AL East titles (1976-78, 1980, 1981), four AL pennants (1976-78, 1981), and consecutive World Series (1977-78).
 In 1975, he missed part of the year with an inner ear infection.
 From mid-1977 through the end of 1980, he split his playing time between left field, right field, and designated hitter.

-In his career, Piniella made one All-Star team and compiled 1,705 lifetime hits despite not playing full-time for just under half of his career.
+In his career, Piniella made one All-Star team and compiled 1,705 lifetime hits despite not playing full-time for nearly half of his career.
 He received two votes for the Hall of Fame as a player in 1990.